mmurygin/notes/highload/datastore/common.md

         * stores data in uniform way, so that you could query anything
         * data is consitent in the meaning of relations
         * no dublicated data => easy to update
-        * consistensy, regarding foreign keys
+        * consistency, regarding foreign keys
     * Cons
         * challenging to scale horizontally
         * difficult to change schema on a big running system